 In light of the Columbia Accident Investigation Board (CAIB) report (August 2003) it was determined that the remaining shuttles would be retired when the International Space Station (ISS) was declared complete (July 2011).
 Retirement of the Shuttles meant that the United States would also no longer be able to launch our own people into space.

-ROSCOSMOS and the Commercial Crew Development (CCD).
+Commercial Crew Development (CCD), Commercial Space Transportation (CST) and ROSCOSMOS.
 President Bush authorized a new program called the Commercial Crew Development (CCD) under Commercial Space Transportation (CST) to transport our astronauts as a partner to NASA.
 As the United States would not have the ability to launch our own astronauts for several years a new contract was made with ROSCOSMOS for millions of dollars to transport our astronauts to the ISS until the CST was operational.
-The NASA contract with ROSCOSMOS has been modified several times.
-Contract (Release C11-013) was at $753 million dollars for transportaton (and other things) of 12 astronauts, 6 in 2014 and 6 in 2015.
-This equated to $62.75 million dollars per astronaut.
-This contract will expire on June 30, 2016.
-NASA news release C13-027 stated "a $424 million modification to its contract with ROSCOSMOS to "cover crew transportation" for 6 astronauts "with return and rescue services extending through June 2017."
-SPACENEWS reported that the total cost averaged out to roughly $70 million a seat.
-This action was taken to give the commercial sector time to develop manned launch capability under the Commercial Crew Program of Commercial Space Transportation.
+The NASA contract with ROSCOSMOS has been modified multiple times with increasing cost.
+In 2017 SPACENEWS reported that the total cost averaged out to roughly $70 million a seat.
+Wikipedia has additonal information on CCD and CST.

 Can the commercial sector create a crew vehicle and launch rockets cheaper than what it has cost NASA using the Space Shuttle?
 The answer is OF COURSE.
+Rocket and manned crew technology had both been developed.
 The Space Shuttle was created to be a workhorse to launch both large modules and crew for construction of the ISS, launching and recovery of satellites, servicing the Hubble Space Telescope and more.
 Safety regulations and hardware changes after the loss of two shuttles forced additional budgeting rises that the commercial sector has not experienced - YET.
 The USAF may have seen this coming and responded with the X-37B.